kirbycope/godot-3d-player-controller-v2/README.md

 1. Drag the [Player.tscn](/addons/3d_player_controller_v2/player.tscn) from the "FileSystem" into the "Scene" tree

 ## Using A Different Character Model
 The player's appearance comes from the imported scene, `$Visuals/Character`.
-It requires a "retargetted" model that is both rigged and in a T-Pose.
-This way, if the addon gets updated you shouldn't have to repeat swapping out the model.
+It requires a "retargetted" model that is both "rigged" and in a "T-pose".

 ### Retarget Your Model
 [Retargetting](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/retargeting_3d_skeletons.html) the skeleton will allow you to use the provided [Mixamo](https://www.mixamo.com/#/) animations and sets you up to use others like _Quaternius's_ [Universal Animation Library](https://quaternius.com/packs/universalanimationlibrary.html).